Photo by Simon Berger on Unsplash

 This post focuses on how we utilized the Hugging Face transformers agent to add functionality to our speaker directory.

-Here’s links to posts by my teammates on other topics related to the project
+Here’s links to blog by my teammates on other topics related to the project

 AI Functionality